Parmeliaceae: Genera

+A genus Foveolaria Chesnokov, Prokopiev, Konoreva & Davydov was proposed in 2023 to contain the species historically known as Cetraria nivalis and transferred to several genera (including Allocetraria, Flavocetraria, and Nephromopsis), but this naming proposal was not valid, as the name has already been used for a plant genus; its current taxonomic status is unclear.

 Conservation

 Parmeliaceae species that have been assessed for the global IUCN Red List include the following: Anzia centrifuga (vulnerable, 2014); Sulcaria badia (endangered, 2019); Lethariella togashii (vulnerable, 2017); Hypotrachyna virginica (critically endangered, 2020); Sulcaria isidiifera (critically endangered, 2017); Sulcaria spiralifera (endangered, 2020); and Xanthoparmelia beccae (vulnerable, 2017).